 There’s a wealth to see in France and my first time in Paris 20 years ago inspired me to return several times to experience more.
 I still haven’t visited the WWII battlefields of Normandy, Champagne region, French Alps, Nice and Cognac.
 A good friend is about to move to southern France, a great reason to plan another trip there!

-For any questions about planning a European trip or maximizing bonus point programs, email email@example.com and I’ll be happy to assist!
+For questions about planning a European trip, email firstname.lastname@example.org and I can assist!

 Disclosure: This post contains some affiliate links that we receive a small commission from when you use, but costs you nothing extra.
-Please consider using them because it helps us help you get the best experience from your travels!
+Thanks for using them!